joshjdevl/libsodium-jni/README.md

-# kalium - Java binding to the Networking and Cryptography (NaCl) library
+# kalium-jni - Java JNI binding to the Networking and Cryptography (NaCl) library

-A Java binding to [Networking and Cryptography](http://nacl.cr.yp.to/) library by [Daniel J. Bernstein](http://cr.yp.to/djb.html).
+A Java JNI binding (to allow for Java and Android integration) to [Networking and Cryptography](http://nacl.cr.yp.to/) library by [Daniel J. Bernstein](http://cr.yp.to/djb.html).
 All the hard work of making a portable NaCl API version was done by [Frank Denis](https://github.com/jedisct1) on [libsodium](https://github.com/jedisct1/libsodium) and kalium was totally inspired by [Tony Arcieri's](https://github.com/tarcieri) work with [RbNaCl](https://github.com/cryptosphere/rbnacl) and [kalium](https://github.com/abstractj/kalium).

 ## Requirements